charliecalvert/CloudNotes/Prog272/Prog272Final2018.md

 ## Address Native

-Have **CongressServer** running on EC2 so that it can be accessed from Address Native.
+Have **CongressServer** running on EC2 so that it will be accessed from your copy of Address Native when I run it.

 Have Node Routes Basics running on EC2.